 A single custom property can have different values.
 For example, a custom property named Language can be set to English, French, and German for various contacts.

-Therefore, on manual import, custom properties should be used to identify unique pieces of data.
+Therefore, custom properties should be used on manual import to identify unique data pieces.
 While tags as unique identifiers of your imports.

-💡 If you need to import a piece of data having comma-separated value, like Languages: English, German, you may use contains operator in the Segmenting menu.
+💡 If you need to import a piece of data having comma-separated values, like Languages: English, German, you may use contains operator in the Segmenting menu.
 All of the custom properties can be found at the bottom of segmenting filters marked as Custom properties:

-If you have more questions or need any assistance, talk to our Support Team via In-app chat or at [email protected].
+If you have more questions or need assistance, talk to our Support Team via In-app chat or at [email protected].